NYANG NYANG Festival

 is a week-long cultural and artistic festival celebrated every leap year.
 It symbolizes a holy year of recollection and prayer, during which all Bamendjo sons and daughters return to the source of their tradition to cleanse themselves of their defilement and sin.

-Ngouon Festival
+Kebouh Festival

 Medumba Festival